 The exact cause of endometriosis is still unknown.
 One theory is that during menstruation, fragments of the endometrium pass backwards through the fallopian tubes and into the pelvis where it attaches and grows.

 About one in ten of those assigned female at birth have endometriosis.
-Endometriosis does seem to run in families, so you will be more likely to have it if your mother or another woman in your family has had it.
+Endometriosis does seem to run in families, so you will be more likely to have it if your mother or sister has had it.

 What are the symptoms?